 Nearly 340 hectares (840 acres) of the sanctuary have been encroached, and Hermanu said some of it may have stemmed from dry season fires in 2015 when part of Samboja Lestari burned.
 Plantation companies and villagers often deliberately set the fires to clear land for planting.

-The number of orangutans in Borneo and on the Indonesian island of Sumatra has fallen precipitously since the 1970s
+The number of orangutans in Borneo and on the Indonesian island of Sumatra, recognized as separate species and both classified as critically endangered, has fallen precipitously since the 1970s.